centrifugal/centrifugo/docs/content/guide.md

 Since Centrifugo v2.3.0 there is a way to authenticate connections without using JWT - see [chapter about proxying to backend](server/proxy.md).

+You are connecting to Centrifugo using one of available transports.
+At this moment you can choose from:

+* WebSocket, with JSON or binary protobuf protocol.
+See more info in a chapter about [WebSocket transport](transports/websocket.md)
+* SockJS (only supports JSON protocol).
+See more info about [SockJS transport](transports/sockjs.md)

 ## 4. Subscribe to channels

 After connecting to Centrifugo subscribe clients to channels they are interested in.
 See more about channels in [special chapter](server/channels.md).
 All client libraries provide a way to handle messages coming to client from a channel after subscribing to it.